It all began with a spark...

 “To fight for them, and for their smiles, is our duty, and our reason.”

-Sword of the Nation, the first entry in this saga, follows the journey and exploits of the young Nasivern, Bastiel Isthal, and the Gestalt team, as they work together to put an end to the Ashen Reckoning and their leader, the vicious and ruthless Dogma, a mysterious individual hell bent on bringing the Nation of Vaifen to its knees.
+Sword of Vaifen, the first entry in this saga, follows the journey and exploits of the young Nasivern Bastiel Isthal and the Gestalt team, as they work together to put an end to the Ashen Reckoning and their leader, the vicious and ruthless man known as Dogma, who is hell bent on bringing the Nation of Vaifen to its knees.

 I have been working on Sword (and the overall saga) for a few years now.
-As it stands, main work on the draft is finished, and all that remains is to walk the road towards publishing it — a journey made a tad bit complicated by my current situation and ongoing struggle with migrating out of my country alongside my brother.
+As it stands, main work on the draft is finished, and all that remains is to get it edited and published — a journey made a tad bit more complicated by my current situation, lack of proper resources, and ongoing journey towards migrating out of my country alongside my brother.

 For more information about Sword, including lore previews and a public preview of the novel’s unedited draft, please check out its hub page by clicking here.

-“You are not the arbiters of truth — everyone fights for what they believe is right.”
+“You are not the arbiters of truth — and yours is not absolute.”

-Sins of the Nation, the second entry in this saga, takes place [REDACTED] after the events of Sword.
-A more personal story, the Gestalt team will face new challenges that will push their abilities to the extreme.
+Sins of Vaifen, the second planned entry in this saga, takes place a certain amount of time after the events of Sword.
+It’ll be a more personal story, with the Gestalt team facing new challenges that will push their limits to the extreme as they continue to fight towards ensuring the safety of their nation and its citizens.

-The consequences of your actions, the perceived righteousness of your cause, the clash of ideals, and how the main cast impact the lives of those that they cross paths with are some of the themes I’d like to focus on with Sins.
+The consequences of your actions, the perceived righteousness of your cause, the clash of ideals, and how the main cast impact the lives of those that they cross paths with are some of the themes I aim to focus on with Sins.

 Stay tuned for more info!